Flea Free

 $24.99$96.99

-Flea Free is intended for smaller animals like cats, dogs, rodents, birds & even reptiles.
-For larger animals & livestock try Fly Free!
+Flea Free is designed for smaller animals like dogs, cats, birds, rodents, rabbits, and reptiles.
+For larger animals and livestock, try our Fly Free formula.

 Now available in easy to use refill pouches found here!
 For returning customers, simply use your existing empty bottle, save on shipping the extra water weight & reduce plastic waste!